 3 Under the Courts Legislation Amendment and Repeal Act 2004 s.
 58, a reference in a written law to the court of petty sessions is, unless the contrary intention appears, to be construed as if it had been amended to be a reference to the Magistrates Court.
 This reference was amended under the Reprints Act 1984 s.
 7(5)(a).

-4 On the date as at which this compilation was prepared, the Transport Co-ordination Amendment Regulations (No. 2) 2015 r.
-3-6 had not come into operation.
-They read as follows:

-3. Regulations amended

-These regulations amend the Transport Co-ordination Regulations 1985.

-4. Regulation 8A amended

-In regulation 8A:

-(a) in paragraph (a)(ii) delete “$41.00;” and insert:

-$42.00;

-(b) in paragraph (d) delete “$1.58.” and insert:

-$1.60.

-5. Regulation 8B amended

-In regulation 8B(b) delete “$25.55.” and insert:

-$28.50.

-6. Regulation 8C amended

-In regulation 8C(a) delete “$50; and” and insert:

-$90; and